Gateshead International Stadium: Structure and facilities

 Gateshead International Stadium and its facilities occupy 24.4 ha of land.
 The main athletics arena at Gateshead International Stadium is an all-seater, bowl-shaped arena consisting of four stands of seats.
-The precise capacity of the venue is uncertain; some sources claim it to be 11,750, others 11,762 and some provide a figure of 11,800.
+The precise capacity of the venue is uncertain; some sources claim it to be 11,750, others 11,762, and some provide a figure of 11,800.
 The main stand is the Tyne and Wear Stand, a steep, cantilevered structure seating 3,300 spectators.
 This stand contains toilet and catering facilities and a bar area.
 Opposite is the East Stand, a 4,000-seat structure that was uncovered until 2010, when a cantilevered canopy roof was added.
 A bespoke design by Fabric Architecture, the roof is a 30 m structure incorporating five barrel vault forms.
 Part of the same improvement plan added toilet and catering facilities to the East Stand.
 The South Terrace, sometimes referred to as simply the South Stand, consists of a continuous, uncovered bank of seating in eight blocks with access through four turnstiles.
 The North Terrace is opposite and consists of two blocks of uncovered seating separated by a large scoreboard.

 The athletics track in the main arena was laid in 2003 and is an International Association of Athletics Federations (IAAF) standard 400m eight-lane oval.
 It is a polymer synthetic tartan track with a depth of 3 cm.
 The sprint straight consists of eight lanes and is situated in front of the Tyne and Wear Stand, adjacent to the long and triple jump area.
 A height-adjustable water jump, for use in steeplechase racing, is located on the inside of the track.
 Floodlights allow athletics events to be held at night.
 The inner track area, which is floodlit, is an IAAF standard-sized grass surface used for athletics field events, rugby and football.
 When used for the latter, the pitch dimensions are 100 × 64 m.

 The main arena is supplemented by other facilities.
-To the rear of the North Terrace are two third generation artificial pitches that are UEFA licensed, fully floodlit and full-sized for use in competitive rugby, football and American football.
+To the rear of the North Terrace are two third-generation artificial pitches that are UEFA licensed, fully floodlit and full-sized for use in competitive rugby, football and American football.
 Alongside them are two grassed and one sand-dressed playing areas, which are also floodlit.
-Behind the Tyne and Wear Stand is an indoor sports hall, which contains a 33 × 44 m playing area marked out for various sports including badminton, netball and tennis.
-A retractable indoor athletics facility was previously housed alongside the sports hall, consisting of a 50 m long synthetic sprint straight and areas for throwing and jumping events, but its mechanical operation proved problematic and a more modern structure replaced it in 2006.
-This facility has a 60 m sprint straight in an 82 m hall, throwing and jumping facilities, a weights room and gymnasium.
+Behind the Tyne and Wear Stand is an indoor sports hall, which contains a 33 × 44 m playing area marked out for various sports, including badminton, netball, and tennis.
+A retractable indoor athletics facility was previously housed alongside the sports hall, consisting of a 50 m long synthetic sprint straight and areas for throwing and jumping events, but its mechanical operation proved problematic, and a more modern structure replaced it in 2006.
+This facility has a 60 m sprint straight in an 82 m hall, throwing and jumping facilities, a weights room, and a gymnasium.